antmicro/kenning/docs/source/kenning-variables.md

 If `KENNING_USE_DEFAULT_EXCEPTHOOK` environmental variable is defined, `sys.excepthook` will not be overridden.

 This function is overridden in order to enable mechanism for deducing which optional dependencies are missing.
-For instance, if `gluoncv` is not available, Kenning will suggest installing `kenning[mxnet]` which contains missing package with defined version restriction and other requirements.
+For instance, if `jinja2` is not available, Kenning will suggest installing `kenning[reports]` which contains missing package with defined version restriction and other requirements.

 Kenning CLI does not require custom `sys.excepthook`, so it will not be affected by `USE_DEFAULT_EXCEPTHOOK` variable.